When is Lupin Part 2 released on Netflix?

 Move over, The Queen’s Gambit, there’s a new genius character scaling the Netflix charts: Assane Diop, of the hit French crime drama Lupin.

+The series has cracked the streamer’s top ten list in both the UK and the US, with fans of the gentleman burglar on both sides of the Atlantic.

-Constantly underestimated and overlooked, Assane (played by Omar Sy) is a master gentleman thief with a skill set honed from reading Arsène Lupin books, about an iconic French literary character whose audacious heists Assane faithfully recreates.
+Constantly underestimated and overlooked, Assane (played by Omar Sy) is a master gentleman thief with a skill set honed from reading the Arsène Lupin books, about an iconic French literary character whose audacious heists Assane faithfully recreates.
+The series is even subtitled “In the Shadow of Arsène”.

+The first five episodes aired earlier this year, with a second part already commissioned and confirmed in the credits of the season one finale.

 When is Lupin Part 2 on TV?